-Heather Kelley-Thompson began working with the Robert Wood Johnson Foundation in 2005, as the program associate for the Interdisciplinary Nursing Quality Research Initiative (INQRI) program, which is also housed within the University of Pennsylvania School of Nursing.
-In addition to her role with the Future of Nursing Scholars program, Kelley-Thompson serves in a leadership role with the school’s Nursing Engagement Action Taskforce, as the co-chair of the career opportunities committee.
-She is also chair-elect for the Penn Professional Staff Assembly.
+Heather Kelley-Thompson began working with the Robert Wood Johnson Foundation in 2005, as the program associate for the Interdisciplinary Nursing Quality Research Initiative (INQRI) program, which was also housed within the University of Pennsylvania School of Nursing.
+In addition to her role with the Future of Nursing Scholars program, Kelley-Thompson serves as the past chair for the Penn Professional Staff Assembly.
+She also serves on a variety of committees within Penn Nursing.
 Previously, she was a vice president at a political advertising firm.

 Denise Scala, CRA